Rio Hope-Gund: Orlando City

 On January 21, 2021, Hope-Gund was selected in the first round (19th overall) of the 2021 MLS SuperDraft by Orlando City.
 He missed preseason camp, electing to return to Georgetown to play during the delayed college spring season before eventually being signed by the team to a one-year contract with three option years on April 8, 2021.
 He spent the entire season with the team and was named as a substitute 17 times but never made an appearance and had his contract option declined at the end of the year.

 Loudoun United

 On February 11, 2022, Hope-Gund was announced as a signing for USL Championship side Loudoun United ahead of their 2022 season.
 He made his professional debut on March 12, 2022, starting and captaining Loudoun to a 1–0 win against Indy Eleven.

+New York City

+After a season with New York City FC II in the MLS Next Pro in 2023, Hope-Gund signed with their MLS roster on March 1, 2024.
+He was released by NYCFC following their 2024 season.

+Rhode Island FC

+On April 5, 2025, Hope-Gund signed a short-term deal with USL Championship side Rhode Island FC.

 Personal life

 Hope-Gund's twin brother, Kofi, played soccer as a goalkeeper at Amherst College.
+He also currently plays for NYCFC II.